CodeGRU: Context-aware Deep Learning with Gated Recurrent Unit for Source Code Modeling: The CodeGRU Model

 \section{The CodeGRU Model}

-In this section, we will introduce CodeGRU in detail.
-The CodeGRU is composed of several novel components.
+In this section, we introduce CodeGRU in detail.
 The overall workflow of CodeGRU is illustrated in \hyperref[fig:CodeGRUModelArchitecture]{Fig.} \ref{fig:CodeGRUModelArchitecture}.
-The first step is data collection, which we have discussed in \hyperref[Dataset]{section} \ref{Dataset}.
-Next step is \textit{Code Sampler}, which helps to remove noise from raw data and capture syntaxtual and structural dependencies.
-Then, we encode the sampled data using \textit{Code Regularizer} to capture the contextual dependencies.
-Finally, we build the language model which learns the variable size context of the source code which will be discussed later in detail.
+The first step is data collection, which we will discuss in \hyperref[Dataset]{section} \ref{Dataset}.
+Next step is \textit{Code Analyzer}, which pre-processes the source code files and captures the token type information.
+The \textit{Code Analyzer} parses the source code and encode the type information to capture the source code context.
+Next, the \textit{Variable Size Context Learning} approach is used to build the sequences based on the source code syntax and structure.
+Next, we tokenize the sequences and build vocabulary.
+Finally, we train deep learning classifier for source code suggestion and completion task.
+Each step is discussed in detail in the following subsections.